Mahesh-Alyana/oneAPI-Intel/README.md

 ## Model Architecture

 The model architecture consists of the following steps:
-# Note this is only a Prototype version, we can develop the whole model in the coming month
+-Note this is only a Prototype version, we can develop the whole model in the coming month
 - Feature extraction & then used LDA to classify datapoints into respective topics and themes in the social media data.
 - It is notiable that
 - Sentiment score prediction using SVR based on the features extracted from LDA.